 - Delivering ESG performance at portfolio level: a fund manager’s perspective

 - An asset level view: how to improve performance and enhance tenant relations

 - Future trends for ESG

 Who should attend the course

-The course will be of interest for investors, fund managers and asset managers, as well as advisors who are involved in sustainability within their company or those who wish to learn more about the integration and implementation of sustainability best practices in fund structures.
+The course will be of interest for investors, fund managers, asset managers and advisors who are involved in sustainability within their company or who wish to learn more about the integration and implementation of sustainability best practices in fund structures.